Web Application Monitoring: What To Measure and How

 While they’re not the only thing it looks at, Core Web Vitals play an important role in how Google ranks your site.
 The worse your CWVs are, the more likely Google will penalize you in the search results.
 According to Google, “Optimizing for quality of user experience is key to the long-term success of any site on the web.
 Whether you're a business owner, marketer, or developer, Web Vitals can help you quantify the experience of your site and identify opportunities to improve.”

 There are dozens of tools available for monitoring web applications.
-For the purpose of this blog, we’ll look at four types—ranging from no-frills free tools to advanced digital experience intelligence (DXI) platforms.
+Below, we’ll look at four broad categories of monitoring tools, from free options through to advanced DXI platforms, and how you can use them to measure your web application’s performance.

 Pingdom tests your site and “grades” specific elements affecting its speed.